ChungmanPARK12/grab-integrated-app/README.md

 During the **skeleton blinking** implementation, the UI occasionally became stuck in the loading state, or rendered icons out of sync.
 To stabilize the experience, the component preloads icons invisibly during the skeleton phase so the final content appears all at once after loading completes.
-The blinking logic requires further refactoring and will be improved in **Portfolio v2**.
+This is a temporary solution and will be refactored in **Portfolio v2**.

 - Detailed debugging notes and iteration history are documented in `CHANGELOG.md`.